JetBrains/lincheck/README.md

 # Execution strategies
 The section above describes how to specify the operations and the initial state, whereas this section is about executing the test.
 Using the provided operations **lincheck** generates several random scenarios and then executes them using the specified execution strategy.
-At this moment stress strategy is implemented only, but some managed strategies will be added soon as well.
+At this moment, only stress strategy is implemented, but a model checking one will be added soon.

 ## Stress strategy
 The first implemented in **lincheck** execution strategy is stress testing strategy.
 This strategy uses the same idea as `JCStress` tool - it executes the generated scenario in parallel a lot of times in hope to hit on an interleaving which produces incorrect results.
 This strategy is pretty useful for finding bugs related to low-level effects (like a forgotten volatile modifier), but, unfortunately, does not guarantee any coverage.
 It is also recommended to use not only Intel processors with this strategy because its internal memory model is quite strong and cannot produce a lot of behaviors which are possible with ARM, for example.